CS126SP20/final-project-ylim31/DEVELOPMENT.md

    - Create draw functions to draw alien waves (first as a square).
  - **4/24/20** Work on the functionality of the game.
    - Create the projectile class.
    - Having problem with firing the projectile.
-After the projectile is fired, if I let go of space bar or press any button, the projectile disappears/resets.
+If I let go of space bar or press any button, the projectile disappears/resets.
 How do I fix this?
    - Go to office hour.
    - Also fixed the error where the player and alien wave leaves its own object behind.
  - **4/28/20** Work on the functionality of the game.
-   - Create pointer projectile.
-Now I can delete the projectile and prevent memory leaks
+   - Create projectile as a pointer.
  - **4/29/20** Work on the functionality of the game.
    - Resize the projectile.
    - Alien can shoot projectile.
    - Now work on the graphic.
-Find a sprite cinder block.
+Find a cinder block that can animate sprites.
  - **5/3/20** Work on adding a cinder block.
     - Found multiple sprite cinder block libraries.
 However, all of them give different errors when I try to link it to my project.